Buragadda PraneetBlogs

 The short answer is yes, you can exit.
 However, unlike a savings account or a bank FD, a premature exit from the National Pension System (NPS) is a permanent decision with specific "rules of the road."

 In 2026, the landscape has shifted.
-Following the latest PFRDA amendments, the "small-corpus" relief has been raised to ₹10 Lakh, and new structured withdrawal options have been introduced.
+Following the latest PFRDA amendments, the "small corpus" relief has been raised to ₹10 Lakh, and new structured withdrawal options have been introduced.
 This guide walks you through the 2026 regulations, the tax impact, and how to avoid the "80% pension trap" to ensure you make the right move for your current needs and your future security.

 NPS Exit Before 60 (2026): Early Withdrawal Rules, Tax Impact & What Really Happens

-1. “I Need My NPS Money Before 60. ”
+1. “I Need My NPS Money Before 60”: Is it Possible?

 2. What “NPS Exit Before 60” Actually Means